appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/send-to-app-store.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2914-appStore.png' />

 ### Input Variables
-The parameters required for the operation of this step are listed in the list below with their descriptions.
+Below are the parameters necessary for this step's operation, along with their descriptions.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2914-appStoreInput.png' />